MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/clientapi/walkthrough-write-your-first-client-script.md

 ### [Unified Interface](#tab/unified-add-web-resource)

 1. Go to [Power Apps](https://make.powerapps.com).
-1. In the left navigation pane, select **Data** and then select **Entities**.
+1. In the left navigation pane, select **Data** and then select **Tables**.
-1. From the list of entities, select the entity where you want to add the event handlers.
+1. From the list of tables, select the table where you want to add the event handlers.
 1. Select **Forms** tab from the command bar and then select the form where you want to add.

     ![Select form from list](../media/select-form-from-list.png "Select form from list")